bishtanuj/Machine_Learning_Algorithms/Random Forest/README.md

 # _Random Forest Algorithm_

 _Random forest is a colleborative team of decision trees that work together to provide a single output.
 Originating in 2001 by Leo Breiman, Random Forest has become a cornerstone for machine learning enthusiasts._

+### Working of Random Forest Algorithm
+- During training, Random Forest creates multiple decision trees.
+- Each tree is constructed using random subset of the dataset and a random subset of features.
+- This randomness introduces variability among individual trees, reducing overfitting and improving prediction performance.